resurfaceio/containers/helm/resurfaceio/resurface/README.md

   - **iceberg.size.reserved**: integer.
 Reserved space size in GiB/GB (see **units**) for Iceberg storage (metadata & logs).
 Must be less than **iceberg.size.max**.
 Defaults to `20`.

 The **minio** section corresponds to values passed to the `minio-official/minio` subchart.
 For more detailed information on all the values that can be set for this chart, please visit: https://artifacthub.io/packages/helm/minio-official/minio
   - **minio.enabled**: If set to `true`, MinIO subchart will be deployed.
-It is important to note that MinIO and AWS S3 iceberg deployments are mutually exclusive.
+It is important to note that MinIO, AWS S3, and Azure Blob Storage iceberg deployments are all mutually exclusive.
 Defaults to `false`.
   - **minio.rootUser**: string.
 Required if **minio.enabled** is set to `true`.
   - **minio.rootPassword**: string.
 Required if **minio.enabled** is set to `true`.
   - **minio.mode**: string.
 MinIO [deployment topology](https://min.io/docs/minio/linux/operations/installation.html#install-and-deploy-minio).
 It can be either `standalone` or `distributed`.
 Defaults to `standalone`.